 This Network API provides a method for the signalling of voice and video over IP sessions under the assumption that the applications which use this signalling are based on JSEP [IETF_RTCWeb_JSEP], e.g. as specified by WebRTC [W3C_WebRTC] which defines a Javascript API for use in the web browser.
 RTCWeb/WebRTC is a suite of IETF and W3C standards (see e.g. [IETF_RTCWeb_Overview]) that allows web browsers to run real-time media (containing audio, video, and data channels) in a peer-to-peer fashion from web browser to web browser, or between a web browser and a media gateway.
 Based on the WebRTC specifications, a web browser can act as an end point for media streams that are transmitted over SRTP [IETF_RTCWeb_RTP].

-The IETF RTCWeb specifications fully define how the media are transmitted, however, they do only partially specify the signalling.
+The IETF RTCWeb specifications fully define how the media are transmitted.
+However, they do only partially specify the signalling.
 In particular, WebRTC requires SDP [RFC4566] to be used to describe the media streams involved in the session, and the offer-answer model [RFC3264] to negotiate the media.
 The offer-answer model mandates that an offer from one end point is followed by an answer from the other end point, after which a new offer can be initiated by any of the end points.
 Any other sequence (e.g. an answer followed by an answer) is considered a conflict.
 On top of the offer/answer model, WebRTC [W3C_WebRTC] introduces the concept of a provisional answer (“pranswer”) which adds states to the offer-answer state machine (see [W3C_WebRTC] for a graphical representation).
-The concept of provisional answers is helpful in situations when the server to send multiple answers to the client, or when the server would have to otherwise convert an offer into an answer (and vice versa) as part of its mediation role.
-Such conversion could e.g. occur when both the client and the server can send offers to the other party after preliminarily establishing a session (see H.1.4 for an example).
-Doing such conversion should be avoided as much as possible, for which pranswer provides a useful tool in a number of situations.
-Also, WebRTC uses ICE [RFC5245] to penetrate firewalls.
+The concept of provisional answers is helpful in situations when the server needs to send multiple answers to the application.
+Provisional answers are also useful when the server would have to otherwise convert an offer into an answer (and vice versa) as part of its mediation role (see H.1.4 for an example).
+Finally, WebRTC uses ICE [RFC5245] to penetrate firewalls.

 The above three items (i.e. SDP, offer/answer and ICE) define which information needs to be provided by the application to the browser, and by the browser to the application, in order to set up the browser as the end point of a communication session.
 It is however not specified how this information is transmitted.
 This gap is filled by the present specification, which defines a RESTful Network API that allows a web application (e.g. a JavaScript running in a WebRTC-enabled browser) to signal a video and/or voice over IP session with another communication endpoint in the network.